devops329/devops/instruction/gitHubActions/gitHubActions.md

 ## A simple example

-In the following example, the name of the workflow is **basic** and it is triggered by a **workflow_dispatch**, meaning when someone presses a button.
+In the following example, the name of the workflow is **basic** and it is triggered by a **workflow_dispatch**, meaning when someone presses a button or makes an api call to trigger the workflow.
 This runs the **greeter** job in a container running the latest version of ubuntu.
 The job executes two steps.
-One that echos _hello_ and one that echos _goodbye_ to the console.
+One echos _hello_ and one echos _goodbye_ to the console.

 ```yml
 name: basic